5 years after toddler’s killing, suspects have been arrested twice but not convicted

 Johnson managed to evade authorities for nearly three months.
 He was arrested June 21, 2021, after a vehicle chase through Bakersfield in which he was a passenger, police said.

-The vehicle crashed at River Boulevard and Bernard Street and police rearrested Johnson, and also took the driver into custody.
+The vehicle crashed and police rearrested Johnson, and also took the driver into custody.

 Sheriff Donny Youngblood has said policies and procedures at the detention center were being reviewed to help prevent further escapes.
 He revealed Johnson and Palms were kept in the same cell despite a previous escape attempt.